iturdikulov/notes/VR_photography_or_virtual-reality_photography.md

 # VR photography (virtual-reality photography)

-> VR [[Photography|photography]] is the interactive viewing of panoramic
+> VR [[photography]] is the interactive viewing of panoramic photographs,
-> photographs, generally encompassing a 360-degree circle or a spherical view.
+> generally encompassing a 360-degree circle or a spherical view.
+The results is
-> The results is known as VR photograph (or VR photo), 360-degree photo, photo
+> known as VR photograph (or VR photo), 360-degree photo, photo sphere, or
-> sphere, or spherical photo, as well as interactive panorama or immersive
+> spherical photo, as well as interactive panorama or immersive panorama.\
-> panorama.\
 > — <cite>[Wikipedia](https://en.wikipedia.org/wiki/VR_photography)</cite>

 ## References